Frequently Asked Questions (FAQs)

 - Oral Board (with two or three sworn officers)

-- Background investigation, which includes Relative and Reference
+- Background investigation, which includes Relatives and References

 - CDL check and driving history